jrainlau/picee/README.md

 3. Drag [picee.crx](https://github.com/jrainlau/picee/releases/download/1.0.0/picee.crx) into the page.
 4. Done.

-> PS: If Chrome tells you that **Picee** was unsafety, you can unzip [picee.zip](https://github.com/jrainlau/picee/releases/download/1.0.0/picee.zip), and install it by "install unzip extentions from the top left.
+> PS: If Chrome tells you that **Picee** was unsafety, you can unzip [picee.zip](https://github.com/jrainlau/picee/releases/download/1.0.0/picee.zip), and install it by "install unzip extentions" from the top left.

 ## Usage